 A deliciously fancy hors d'oeuvre to serve at this year's Oscar party!
-This Steak Oscar Crostini Appetizer is a fun take on the classic Filet Oscar dish made bite sized and worthy of your fingers!
+This Filet Oscar Crostini is a fun take on the classic Filet Oscar dish made bite sized and worthy of your fingers!
 And make sure to check out this long list of finger food ideas!

 This crostini appetizer will be the talk of your Oscar party!
 They are so fancy and packed with flavor!
 It really is the perfect bite sized appetizer to ring in the new year!
 Also make sure to check out more Finger Food Ideas For Your Next Party!